Evelyn Lear: Association with Richard Strauss

 Lear enjoyed success performing Richard Strauss's works.
 She made her London debut in a performance of the Four Last Songs.
 Her longest association, however, has been with Der Rosenkavalier having performed all three major female roles.
 She sang the role of Sophie in regional German opera houses with the Berlin State Opera, progressing to sing the role of Octavian in major opera houses in Vienna, Berlin and New York.
 Her greatest success in this opera was her role as the Marschallin which she debuted in 1971 and played in leading opera houses including La Scala and her farewell performance at the Metropolitan in 1985.

 Honors and awards

 The Senate of Berlin gave Lear the title of Kammersängerin for her contribution to the opera in that city while the Salzburg Festival honored her with the Max Reinhardt Award.
 She won a Grammy Award for Best Opera Recording in the Grammy Awards of 1966 for her work with Karl Böhm, Dietrich Fischer-Dieskau, Fritz Wunderlich and the German Opera and Chorus for their performance of Berg's Wozzeck.

 Family

 Lear and Thomas Stewart married in 1955 and were together until his death on 24 September 2006, aged 78.
 She had two children by her previous marriage.
-Lear died on July 1, 2012, at Brook Grove nursing center in Sandy Spring, Maryland, aged 86.
+Lear died on July 1, 2012, due to a stroke, at Brook Grove nursing center in Sandy Spring, Maryland, aged 86.